evil-mad/WaterColorBlocks/README.md

 The Snap! examples are tested, and behave very well.

 The Scratch examples work well, but are a version behind.
+IMPORTANT NOTE: The Scratch team has (temporarily, we hope) disable extensions in the published versions of Scratch.